 I won’t be working a straight 9-5, Monday through Friday week whilst I’m here.
 Instead, I will work throughout my waking hours, regardless of the day.
 But I will break up the PhD work with ankle rehabilitation work and personal reflection and self-care work.
 (Let’s face it, my mental and physical health must be taken care of if I want to realise my PhD Dreams!)

-As for staying connected with the outside world, my plan is to walk up the road to the wee café for Internet access each morning and again late afternoon.
+As for staying connected with the outside world, I plan to walk up the road to the wee café for Internet access each morning and again late afternoon.
 That will allow me to upload and download files each day.
 It will also allow me to make some occasional blog posts.
-(Though I will be writing things offline in the evenings.)
+(Although I will be writing things offline in the evenings.)

 Of course, the occasional weak 3G signal means that I might get to share random thoughts on Facebook or Twitter every so often.
 But don’t hold your breath for that!

-* Whilst I wrote the post from my peaceful perch at the lodge, I had to walk down the road to access WiFi in order to share it with you.
+* Whilst I wrote the post from my peaceful perch at the lodge, I had to walk down the road to access WiFi to share it with you.